 But traditional cowboys prefer boots with the original cowboy style that allows them to ride their horses and enter the stirrup without breaking a sweat.
 In contrast, the square boots do not provide the design needed for accessibility, making these the better option for work-related purposes versus horseback riding.

-These are typically the go-to boots for cowboys looking to find a boot that’s strong enough to sustain all the heavy workload that they do, but also for those looking for some relief.
+These are typically the go-to boots for cowboys looking to find a boot that’s strong enough to sustain all their heavy workload, but also for those looking for some relief.

 Maintenance and Care Tips for Pointed Cowboy Boots